Floor to Ceiling Curtains: A Complete Guide

 Afterall – in a world full of little black dresses – it’s still the decadent sweeping Gabbanas that light the Met Gala.

 Curtains take a large amount of visual space and done right, they can elevate a window from prosaic to panache.
-The purpose of your drapery is best fulfilled when you give some precious thought to the details, and oh – length is definitely part of that.
+To add to their natural potential and make your custom drapes look wow, give some precious thought to the details, and oh – length is definitely part of that.
 And floor-to-ceiling drapes do more than just serve as instruments of light control and privacy.
 These tall graceful furnishings usher in the glamor and drama of a sweeping Gabbana right into your room.

 Why Floor to Ceiling Curtains?